 Seeing a form with 20 different questions, that needs 3 full scrolls to see, will probably fail to convert a high number of leads.
 People just get put off by long forms.
 Make it easier for asking them the fewest necessary questions.
 First Name and Email are really all you need to get going with lead nurturing.
 A few of more, such as Surname, Industry, Job Title, URL, Phone, etc are important too in some cases.

-Often referred to as pop-ups, or slide-up/down banners, Lead flows increase conversion by simply making a CTA or content offer more obvious.
+Pop-ups, or slide-up/down banners, increase conversion by simply making a CTA or content offer more obvious.
 We are so used to seeing CTA-smothered blog posts or landing pages, that the CTAs often become invisible.
-Lead flows disrupt (in a good way) the user’s browsing, which makes the call-to-action jump out.
-Lead flows can be triggered by a certain action, such as 50% scroll, exit intent, or duration on page, meaning we can really target the CTA timing appropriately.
+Pop-ups disrupt (in a good way) the user’s browsing, which makes the call-to-action jump out.
+Pop-ups can be triggered by a certain action, such as 50% scroll, exit intent, or duration on page, meaning we can really target the CTA timing appropriately.